MineshShaw/Book-Library/README.md

 ## Features

-- Book Categorization: Store books under 'Read', 'Want to Read', and 'Currently Reading'.
+- **Book Categorization**: Store books under 'Read', 'Want to Read', and 'Currently Reading'.

-- Favorites Filtering: Mark and filter favorite books for easy access.
+- **Favorites Filtering**: Mark and filter favorite books for easy access.

-- Reading Streak Tracking: Tracks the number of consecutive days the user has read.
+- **Reading Streak Tracking**: Tracks the number of consecutive days the user has read.

-- Reading Goals: Set daily, weekly, or monthly reading targets based on page count.
+- **Reading Goals**: Set daily, weekly, or monthly reading targets based on page count.

-- Book Recommendations: Suggests books based on the user's favorite list.
+- **Book Recommendations**: Suggests books based on the user's favorite list.

-- Progress Tracking: Displays a progress bar for each book to visualize pages read.
+- **Progress Tracking**: Displays a progress bar for each book to visualize pages read.

-- Last Read Feature: Saves the last book and page read to allow users to continue where they left off.
+- **Last Read Feature**: Saves the last book and page read to allow users to continue where they left off.

 ## Technologies Used

-- Google Books API: Fetch book data.
+- **Google Books API**: Fetch book data.

-- LocalStorage API: Store user data persistently in the browser.
+- **LocalStorage API**: Store user data persistently in the browser.

-- Bootstrap: For responsive design and styling.
+- **Bootstrap**: For responsive design and styling.

-- HTML, CSS, JavaScript: Frontend development.
+- **HTML, CSS, JavaScript**: Frontend development.

 ## Setup Instructions